 Corporate service providers are exempted from receiving 1099s.
 But how do you tell which providers are corporate?
 If the business has the words “inc.” or “corp.” in its name, then it is a corporation.
 The word “co” (for company) does not specify a corporation.
 The 1099 form must show the service provider’s name, address, and tax identification number (either social security or employer ID number) along with the amount paid during the calendar year.
-Copies should have been submitted to all service providers by January 31 and are due to the IRS by February 28 (the delay is to allow for corrections that may arise).
+Copies should have been submitted to all service providers and to the IRS by January 31.
+Previously, copies were not due to the IRS until February 28th.

 Independent Contractor Reporting

 Standard Deadline: Within 20 Days of Specified Payments or Execution of Specified Contracts